pvlib.snow.coverage_nrel#

 surface_tilt (numeric) – Tilt of module’s from horizontal, e.g. surface facing up = 0, surface facing horizon = 90. [degrees]

-threshold_snowfall (float, default 1.0) – Hourly snowfall above which snow coverage is set to the row’s slant height. [cm/hr]
+threshold_snowfall (float, default 1.0) – Hourly snowfall above which the row is fully covered for that hour. [cm/hr]

 can_slide_coefficient (float, default -80.) – Coefficient to determine if snow can slide given irradiance and air temperature.
 [W/(m^2 C)]